mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-pro/create-marketplace.en.md

 1. Access [Your Applications](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel) and select the application used for OAuth flow.

 2. Go to "Webhooks Notifications" tab.
 In this section, go to "Production Mode" and add the URL to receive notifications.
-If you want, you can click on "Test" button to test that the assigned URL will receive Webhooks Notifications correctly.
+If you want, you can click on the "Test" button to test that the assigned URL will receive Webhooks Notifications correctly.

 3. Then, in "Events" field, select "Application Linking" option.
 Lastly, click on save.

 Done!
 Every time a seller links or unlinks, a notification will be received in your assigned URL.

-These are some of the data that you can find within the notifications:
+This is some of the data that you can find within the notifications:

 | Attribute | Value or type | Description |
 | ----------------- | ----------------- | --------------- |